Nevada Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Benefits of the PD Waiver include case management, home modifications, chore services, meal delivery, housekeeping services and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
 PD Waiver benefits are made available depending on each individual’s needs and circumstances.

-Medical Assistance to Aged Blind and Disabled Medicaid
+Medical Assistance to Aged, Blind, and Disabled

 Personal Care Services (PCS) Program